SchokkerIT/GameDash/README.md

 Before creating an issue, please ensure that it hasn't already been reported/suggested, and double-check the [documentation](https://gamedash.io/documentation).

+### Contibuting to SDK modules

+Any one can modify an existing module or create an entirely new one.
+The official module repository can be found [here](https://github.com/SchokkerIT/GameDash-Sdk-Modules).
+Please submit issues and pull requests related to official modules there.

 ## Help

 If at any point your stuck or just have a question, feel free to join our [community Discord server](https://gamedash.io/discord).
 Both the staff and community is more than willing to help out.
 If you are a customer and are still unable to resolve your issue, feel free to contact us via the GameDash licensing portal.